-- To impart knowledge on Nanoscience. - To explore different techniques of producing nanomaterials. - To create expertise on the applications of nanomaterials in various fields.
+- Impart knowledge on Nanoscience - Explore different techniques of producing nanomaterials - Create expertise on the applications of nanomaterials in various fields

 PO1.
 Apply the knowledge of mathematics, science, engineering fundamentals, and an engineering specialization to the solution of complex engineering problems.